 Adenydd is regsitered with the Charity Commission as a Charitable Incorporated Organisation (CIO).

-I’m married to Adam and we have five adopted children and a granddaughter.
+I’m married to Adam and we have five adopted children and two grandchildren.
 I’m a qualified nurse and have previously worked as a learning support assistant for children with additional needs.

 Over the last twenty years I have been on an incredible journey of learning how to parent our children who have developmental trauma and a variety of complex needs.
 As a family we have realised the importance of having the correct support and therapies available and for teachers and other professionals around us to have a full understanding of what is needed, too.

 I’m passionate about helping to provide effective support and training to families and professionals to help change the lives of children and families who have suffered trauma.

 My husband and family are the joy of my life and have taught me so much.
 I feel very privileged to be a founding trustee and an Associate with Adenydd.

 I am a wife to Dean and a mum of an adopted boy.
 I co own and run two successful businesses full time and am also involved, behind the scenes with our local amateur drama group.

 Our little boy came home to us in 2016 at the age of 19 months and every day has bought a different challenge to us all as a family.
 Because of this I have learnt so much about Developmental Trauma, Sensory Regulation Disorder, and a whole host of other complex needs which has involved therapists and the school.